 Trekkers are likely to spot wildlife on their journey; wild boar, monkeys, porcupines, and mongoose are found here – along with many varieties of lizard.

 We stayed here when we were on safari in Yala National Park.
 Although this lodge isn’t inside the park, it’s pretty darn close and there are wild animals on site.
 We loved how comfortable and affordable the rooms were and it’s only steps away from the wild coast (see image above).

 The Hikka Tranz hotel is set right on the southern coast in the town of Hikkaduwa.
-It’s only a 30 minute drive to Galle and an hour to Mirissa.
-We loved the food here and massive pool!
+It’s only a 30-minute drive to Galle and an hour to Mirissa.
+We loved the food here and the massive pool!

 Cinnamon Grand Colombo

 By far one of the best hotels in all of Colombo.
 We stayed here three nights and absolutely loved our stay.
-Rooms were spacious and comfortable and the staff are absolutely delightful.
-We especially enjoyed the full service cafe in the lobby and the sushi on the buffet.
+The rooms were spacious and comfortable and the staff are absolutely delightful.
+We especially enjoyed the full-service cafe in the lobby and the sushi on the buffet.

 Plan Your Travels to Sri Lanka

 - Need Transportation?
 See the best ways to get around Asia here.